mercari/mercari-engineering-ladder/en/MG6.md

 ## Expertise
-Learns and applies new knowledge even outside of the scope of their role, **such as expert-level technology and cutting-edge research.**
-Encourages engineers across **the group** to share technical information and acts as a role model for such sharing.
+**Learns and applies new knowledge, such as expert-level technology and cutting-edge research, in order to enhance the value of the product and the development of the organization as a whole.** Encourages engineers across **the group** to learn and apply new knowledge outside of the scope of their role, as well as to share technical information, and acts as a role model for such sharing.

 **Recognized by those around them as an expert in coding in certain domains.**
 Sets standards for how to do code reviews and systematic debugging and acts as an advisor on how to solve issues for coding and perform difficult releases **across companies.**